-The Board Control Subsystem is responsible for receiving transmissions from the remote, taking data from the sensing subsystem, and commanding the the electronic speed controllers.
-Based on these inputs, the board control subsystem will command the electronic speed controllers to power the motors accordingly. the Board Control Subsystem determines whether the board will accelerate, decelerate, and everything in between, and will implement our wheel-slip mitigation algorithm.
-Our Board Control Subsystem is made up of an ATmega328 microprocessor that communicates both with the electronic speed controller and interfaces with the transceiver module to communicate with the remote.
-Note that the verification tests in Table 1 each require there is enough space for the user to use the board at speeds of at least 12 miles per hour for at least 20 seconds.
+The Board Control Subsystem is responsible for receiving transmissions from the remote, taking data from the sensing subsystem, and commanding the electronic speed controllers.
+Based on these inputs, the board control subsystem will command the electronic speed controllers to power the motors accordingly.
+The Board Control Subsystem determines whether the board will accelerate or decelerate and will implement our wheel-slip mitigation algorithm.
+Our Board Control Subsystem is made up of an ATmega328p microprocessor that interfaces with the electronic speed controllers via UART and with the nRF24L01 transceiver module via SPI.
+The transceiver module will then wirelessly communicate with the remote.
+These modules will be driven by the Board Drivetrain and Power Subsystem via 5 volt and 3.3 volt outputs from the electronic speed controller module.
+For more information on the software design of the Board Control Subsystem, please refer to Section 2.5.1.
+To ensure that the Board Control Subsystem is fulfilling its responsibilities for receiving transmissions from the remote, taking data from the sensing subsystem, and commanding the electronic speed controllers, a requirements & verification table can be found below.
+Note that the verification tests in both Table 1 & Table 2 each require that there is enough space for the user to use the board at speeds of at least 12 miles per hour for at least 20 seconds.

 Table 1: Board Control Subsystem - Requirements & Verification Pt.
-1
+1 controllers to coast.